MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2025

+- Position: A Theory of Deep Learning Must Include Compositional Sparsity. [[paper]](https://arxiv.org/abs/2507.02550)
+  - David A. Danhofer, Davide D'Ascenzo, Rafael Dubach, Tomaso Poggio.
+  - Key Word: Compositional Sparsity; Position.
+  - <details><summary>Digest</summary> This position paper argues that the success of overparameterized deep neural networks stems from their ability to exploit compositional sparsity—the structure of target functions as compositions of low-dimensional subfunctions.
+The authors claim this structure is common in all efficiently Turing-computable functions and thus prevalent in real-world learning tasks.
+While existing theory addresses approximation and generalization under this structure, key questions about learnability and optimization remain open.
+Understanding compositional sparsity is essential for a full theory of deep and general intelligence.

 - Not All Explanations for Deep Learning Phenomena Are Equally Valuable. [[paper]](https://arxiv.org/abs/2506.23286)
   - Alan Jeffares, Mihaela van der Schaar.
   - Key Word: Deep Learning Phenomena; Position.